Childhood Pneumonia

 • A cool mist humidifier

-• Acetaminophen for fever and discomfort
+• Over the counter medications for fever and discomfort

 High-Risk or Severe Infections